GJGitTraining/learning_git/README.md

 1. What is `Git`?
 Why do you want to (should) use it?
 Using `Git` for your personal projects and collaborative projects.
 2. What is `GitHub` and `Bitbucket` and how they complement `Git`.
+3. Little sneak peek into `TLL` and `Git`/`Bitbucket`
-3. Cloning remote repository on your machine - `git clone`
+4. Cloning remote repository on your machine, remote vs. local - `git clone`
-4. Creating a new file and adding to staging index - `git status`, `git diff`, `git add`
+5. Creating a new file and adding to staging index - `git status`, `git diff`, `git add`
-5. Adding to commit history - `git commit`
+6. Adding to commit history - `git commit`
-6. Pushing your changes to remote repository - `git push`
+7. Pushing your changes to remote repository - `git push`
-7. Reading the commit log - `git log`, `GitHub`
+8. Reading the commit log - `git log`, `GitHub`

 This part of the course will be done in pairs

-8. Creating own branches.
+9. Creating own branches.
 Why branching and what is MASTER branch - `git checkout -b feature_branch`
-9. Working on different files - `git add`, `git commit`, `git pull`, `git push`, `git branch`
+10. Working on different files - `git add`, `git commit`, `git pull`, `git push`, `git branch`
-10. Working on the same file - no conflict
+11. Working on the same file - no conflict
-11. Working on the same file - creating conflict and solving it.
+12. Working on the same file - creating conflict and solving it.
-12. Merging all branches to the MASTER - fixing conflicts
+13. Merging all branches to the MASTER - fixing conflicts

 The last part will be related to the use of `Git` in connection with `SAS` projects

-13. Connecting to SAS server via PuTTY
+14. Connecting to SAS server via PuTTY
-14. Saving `SAS` scripts to the file as `.sas` files.
+15. Saving `SAS` scripts to the file as `.sas` files.
-15. Version control with `Git`
+16. Version control with `Git`